HumanCellAtlas/ingest-validator/README.md

 ```

 ## Validation API
-This validator exposes two endpoints that will accept POST requests: `/validate` and `/prototype`.
+This validator exposes two endpoints that will accept POST requests: `/validate` for a single stand-alone schema and data object, and `/validateRefs` for a complex schema referencing other schemas and a related data object.

 ### /validate
 The endpoint will expect the body to have the following structure: